na-na-hi/renget/archive/LiminalCrossroads8.md

 Phanpy scoffs sarcastically.
 “You might think me more approachable than Totodile or Cyndaquil, but in truth I’ve had my weird moments too.”

-“I never would’ve known,” Bil replies as candidly as always.
+“I never would’ve known,” Bill replies as candidly as always.
 “Care to give me an example?”

 Phanpy’s tiny black eyes look away.
 “Some of the things I’ve done in the past are too stupid to retell.”